skeoop/skeoop.github.io/Learning.md

 ## Learning Java

+### Java Tutorials

+[The Java Tutorials](https://docs.oracle.com/javase/tutorial/index.html) a very extensive collection of tutorials covering the Java language.
+ * [Download](https://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) the full tutorial and run on your computer, for easy access.
+ * The *Really Big Index* is best place to find things.
+Bookmark it.

+[W3Schools Java Tutorial](https://www.w3schools.com/java/default.asp) many short sections covering syntax, with interactive code examples.
+You can run code in the browser window.
+The W3schools tutorial has less reading than Oracle's Java Tutorial.

 ### Online Courses

 [Codecademy Learn Java][] partially free course covers Java basics.
 Has a nice interactive coding editor where you can enter Java code and have it evaluated.